-Before using the pump, it is important to drain lymph fluid from these areas using lymphatic drainage.
+Before using the pump, it is important to drain lymph fluid from these areas using lymphatic drainage (pages 55 to 58).

 Lymphatic drainage

 Lymphatic drainage is a specialised, gentle type of medical massage.
 It may be used as part of your lymphoedema treatment.
 The aim is to encourage the lymph fluid to move away from the swollen area, so it can drain normally.
 It also helps lymph fluid drain through the healthy lymph vessels.
 This helps control swelling.